 In 1999 Dennis contributed photos and words to two books about the bombing of Walcheren Island, by Dutch researcher and author Paul Crucq.
 By now Dennis was 74 and retired.
 He mentioned the story to Paul who contacted a fellow researcher in New Zealand, Arthur Arculus.
 Arthur wrote to Dennis and placed notices in the NZ Bomber Command Association (NZBCA) and Returned Services Assn (RSA) newsletters.

 In October 1999 Arthur received a response from NZBCA member, former 75(NZ) Sqdn wireless operator and ex-President of the 75 Sqdn RAF/RNZAF Assn, Randal Springer – George Nairne was his wife June’s cousin!
+Randal and June had met Gloria once when she visited George’s family in Palmerston North.

-Unfortunately, and despite June’s efforts, the family had over time lost contact with George’s widow Betty, who had re-married.
+Unfortunately, and despite June’s efforts, the family had over time lost contact with Betty, who had re-married.
 June did provide two precious photos however; one of George and his wife Betty, and one of George and his mother Alice.

 Then the RSA newsletter (February 2000 issue) produced an even more exciting outcome, with Arthur receiving a phone call on 19 February from Gloria Heather Donnithorne of Stoke, near Nelson – the little girl in the photo!